 Having returned to the process object state (B), object processor 435 continues processing the objects associated with PTO <ABC1>.
-Object interpreter continues to conkeystroke input.
-In this example, it will be invoked if the 40 struct the PPT, providing RS 400 with an environment for subsequent processing of the PTO <ABC1> by preprocessors and post-processors at the page, partition, and field levels.
-When the PPT has been constructed and the initializer executed, control is returned to keyboard manager 45 434, and the RS enters the wait for event (E) State, via transition (4), as shown in FIG. 6.
+Object interpreter continues to construct the PPT, providing RS 400 with an environment for subsequent processing of the PTO <ABC1> by pre-processors and post-processors at the page, partition, and field levels.
+When the PPT has been constructed and the initializer executed, control is returned to keyboard manager 434, and the RS enters the wait for event (E) State, via transition (4), as shown in FIG. 6.

-In the wait for event state, the partitioned application waits for the user to create an event.
+In the wait for event state, the partitioned application 2.
+Multiply the number of apples ordered times the cost 55 waits for the user to create an event.
 In any partitioned application, the user has many options.
-For example, the user may move the cursor to the "JUMP" field 296 on the command bar 290, which is outside the current application. and thus cause subsequent navigation to another application.
-For purposes of this example, it is assumed that the user enters the number of apples he wishes to order by entering
+For example, the user may move the cursor to the "JUMP" field 296 on the command bar 290, which is outside the current application, and thus cause subsequent navigation to another application.
+60 For purposes of this example, it is assumed that the user enters the number of apples he wishes to order by entering a digit in display field 271.

 Keyboard manager 434 translates the input from the user's keyboard to a logical representation independent of any type of personal computer.
-Keyboard manager 434 saves the data entered by the user in a buffer associated with the current field defined by the location of the cursor.
+Keyboard manager.
+434 saves the data entered by the user in a buffer associated with the current field defined by the location of the cursor.
 The buffer is indexed by its PEV number, which is the same as the field number assigned to it during the formation of the page element.
 Keyboard manager 434 determines for each keystroke whether the keystroke corresponds to an input event or to an action or completion event.
-Input events are logical keystrokes and are sent by keyboard manager to display manager 461, which displays the data at the input field location.
+Input events are 5 logical keystrokes and are sent by keyboard manager to display manager 461, which displays the data at the input field location.
 Display manager 461 also has access to the field buffer as indexed by its PEV number.

-The input data are available to TBOL interpreter 438 for subsequent processing.
+The input data are available to TBOL interpreter 438 for 10 subsequent processing.
 When the cursor is in a partition, only the PEVs for that partition are accessible to the RS virtual machine.
-After the input from the user is complete (as indicated by a user action such as pressing the RETURN key or entry of data into a field with an action attribute).
-RS 400 enters the Process Event state (E) via transition (4).
+After the input from the user is complete (as indicated by a user action such as pressing the RETURN key or entry of data into a field with an action attribute), RS 400 15 enters the Process Event state (E) via transition (4).

 For purposes of this example, let us assume that the user enters the digit "5" in input field 270.
 A transition is made to the process event state (E).
-Keyboard manager 434 and display manager 437 perform a number of actions, such as the display of the keystroke on the screen, the collection of the keystroke for input, and optionally, the validation of the keystroke, i.e. numeric input only in numeric fields.
-When 15 the keystroke is processed, a return is made to the wait for event state (D).
-Edit attributes are specified in the field definition segment.
+Keyboard manager 434 and display manager 437 perform a number of actions, such as 20 the display of the keystroke on the screen, the collection of the keystroke for input, and optionally, the validation of the keystroke, i.e. numeric input only in numeric fields.
+When the keystroke is processed, a return is made to the wait for event state (D) Edit attributes are specified in the field 25 definition segment.